Kishore00007/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## PROGRAM:
 ```
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Nithishkumar P
+Developed by: Kishore Kumar
-RegisterNumber:  212221230070
+RegisterNumber:  212221230023
 ```

 ```